yezzermz/dhrsurvey/README.md

 - Backend - Ruby on Sinatra, Datamapper(SQLite)

 ##### Quirks:
-- User is able to go back after submitting survey data: Possible simple fix using js/jquery to detect back button press and redirect.
+- User is able to go back after submitting survey data: Form is reset so on next submission if any validations will take place.
-- Radio buttons unable to clear after incorrect form submission: current workaround is to always have them selected, a possible fix is to clear entire form but seems a bit excessive (still looking).
+- Could be better formatted for mobile.

 ##### Future:
 - Transition from Ruby and SQLite over to c# and MS SQL